tob-ss/retrosync/README.md

 > Please note that the application folder is no longer in use and will be removed in a later pull request.

-> For the RetroSync API please see the API repository, and for the RetroSync Application and Dashboard please see the APP repository.
+> For the RetroSync API please see the api repository, and for the RetroSync Application and Dashboard please see the app repository.

 ## Contributing